This is a sponsored post by RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎

 Describe your experience with RevolutionEHR.

 As a cold start up almost 5 years ago, choosing RevolutionEHR was one of the best decisions I made.
 I was confident that a system headed by an OD (Scott Jens) would be the most efficient for an optometry practice.
 They are extremely helpful in providing customer support, and are always evolving.
 This is extremely important in today’s healthcare environment.
 When I looked at the eyecare software market, I knew I needed a system that would grow with my practice, change with the healthcare environment, and I would be confident with going into the future.
 New updates, advancements, and improvements to the system are the norm with RevolutionEHR.
 In addition, there are many marketplace additions available to streamline your office’s administrative process.
-For example, RevAssure gives an optometrist the opportunity to ask for help regarding billing & coding questions.

 Who would you recommend RevolutionEHR to?